 Try to donate or recycle your old computers before they become totally obsolete.
 If you wait too long to dispose of your computer, it will no longer be possible for it to be reused.

-Contact your computer manufacturer about their recycling program (Dell, Apple, IBM, and others will recycle your computer for \$30 or less including shipping).
+Students and users of home computers should contact the computer manufacturer about their recycling program (Dell, Apple, IBM, and others will recycle your computer for \$30 or less including shipping).